Cheukting/AusgeSWAGt/README.md

    - `DATABASE_URL`: Will be automatically set to connect to your database
    - `ALLOWED_HOSTS`: Will be automatically set to your app's domain

+   For Digital Ocean Spaces integration, you'll need to add these additional environment variables:
+   - `USE_SPACES`: Set to "True" to enable Digital Ocean Spaces for file storage
+   - `SPACES_ACCESS_KEY_ID`: Your Digital Ocean Spaces access key
+   - `SPACES_SECRET_ACCESS_KEY`: Your Digital Ocean Spaces secret key
+   - `SPACES_BUCKET_NAME`: The name of your Digital Ocean Spaces bucket
+   - `SPACES_REGION`: The region of your Digital Ocean Spaces (default is "nyc3")

 6. **Deploy your App**

    - Review all settings